marijnh/Eloquent-JavaScript/11_async.md

 For example, many crow cultures have the ability to construct computing devices.
-These are not electronic, as human computing devices are, but operate through the actions of tiny insects, a species closely related to the ((termite)), that has developed a ((symbiotic relationship)) with the crows.
-The birds provide them with food, and in return the insects build and operate their complex colonies which, with the help of the living creatures inside them, perform computations.
+These are not electronic, as human computing devices are, but operate through the actions of tiny insects, a species closely related to the ((termite)), which has developed a ((symbiotic relationship)) with the crows.
+The birds provide them with food, and in return the insects build and operate their complex colonies that, with the help of the living creatures inside them, perform computations.

 Such colonies are usually located in big, long-lived nests.
 The birds